fuelsoft/viewer/README.md

 * "Windows Photo Viewer can't display this picture because there might not be enough memory available on your computer"
     * Let me assure you, this is not correct.
     * Afflicted photos open correctly in Photoshop, web browsers, etc. It's just WPV that has a problem.
-* Very low FPS and bad screen tearing with no warning when zooming / panning while zoomed in.
+* Very low FPS and bad screen tearing with no warning when zooming or when panning while zoomed in.
     * Not a big deal with a static image but it's really annoying and there's no good reason for it.

-Surely something I wrote couldn't be any worse, right?
+How hard could it be to write a replacement, right?

 Things *Viewer* can do:
 * Display most common image formats.